 In the diet of the indigenous communities of the Raja Ampat archipelago there is a shortage in the consumption vitamin A. A way of improving the consumption of vitamin A is by introducing nutritionally richer sweet potatoes and Moringa oliefera in the diet of the Papuans.

-The objective of the project is offering indigenous communities farming sweet potatoes that contain a higher nutritional value and reduce the risk of blindness and premature death of pregnant women and children younger than 5 years old.
+The objective of the project was to offer indigenous communities farming sweet potatoes with a higher nutritional value and reduce the risk of blindness and premature death of pregnant women and children younger than five years old.